AbdullahButt2611/Random_User_Generator_API/README.md

 Following are some of the new features and learning encountered while creating this amazing project:

 - Responsive and Interactive UI Design
+- Fetch API
+- All operation at a single click

 <br><br>